 Unacknowledged copying or plagiarism is not acceptable and is treated as an examination offence.
 Plagiarism means using the work of others and presenting it as your own without explicitly acknowledging or referencing where it came from.
 Submitting someone else's unattributed or less than fully attributed work or ideas is not evidence of your own grasp of the material and cannot earn you marks.
-Further information on academic integrity and copyright can be found online (see https://www.auckland.ac.nz/en/students/forms-policies-and-guidelines/student-policies-and-guidelines/academic-integrity-copyright/university-regulations-statutes-guidelines.html).
+Further information on plagiarism can be found at:

+www.auckland.ac.nz/en/students/forms-policies-and-guidelines/student-policies-and-guidelines/academic-integrity-copyright.html